crealitycloud/Creality-Cloud-RaspberryPi3/README.md

 2. **Connect your 3D printer with your Raspberry Pi through a USB cable**

+We recommend using a Raspberry Pi from Raspberry Pi 3 & 4 family.

 3. **Connect a supported webcam with your Raspberry Pi (Optional)**

 Creality webcam is recommended.
 If you are looking for an alternative, please make sure the camera you purchase meets the following requirements: